kubevela/kubevela/docs/en/cue/basic.md

 # Learning CUE

-This document will explain how to use [CUE](https://cuelang.org/) to encapsulate a given capability in Kubernetes and make it available to end users to consume in `Application` CRD.
+This document will explain how to use [CUE](https://cuelang.org/) to encapsulate and abstract a given capability in Kubernetes and make it available to end users to consume in `Application` CRD.
 Please make sure you have already learned about `Application` custom resource before reading the following guide.

 ## Overview